Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Gradient-Based Algorithm for Stationary Point Convergence

 \subsubsection{Gradient-Based Algorithmic Variants}

-We now present two core \textbf{Pontryagin-Guided DPO} algorithms for the Merton problem, both built on the \emph{extended value function} perspective.

-We introduce two main algorithms that share the above extended-value rollout, but differ in whether they include a \emph{Pontryagin alignment penalty} (Section~\ref{sec:normalization}) and hence require a second autodiff pass for $\lambda_k$ and $\partial_x\lambda_k$.
+Having introduced the extended value function over random initial nodes $(t_{0},x_{0}),$we now propose two core Pontryagin-Guided DPO (PG-DPO) algorithms for the Merton problem.
+Although both methods share the same extended-value rollout, they differ in whether they include a Pontryagin alignment penalty, and thus whether they require an additional autodiff pass to retrieve $\lambda_{0}$ and $\partial_{x}\lambda_{0}$.

 \begin{enumerate}[label=(\alph*)] \item \textbf{PG-DPO (No Alignment Penalty).}\\ This is the baseline scheme (Algorithm~\ref{algo:pgdpo_no_reg}), which simply maximizes $\widehat{J}(\theta,\phi)$ without regularization.
-A \emph{single} BPTT pass suffices to obtain the approximate gradient $\nabla_\theta \widehat{J}, \nabla_\phi \widehat{J}$, and we update $(\theta,\phi)$ until convergence.
-In classical Merton problems with strictly concave utility, any stationary point \emph{in continuous time} is the unique global optimum, although non-convexities in the neural parameter space may introduce local minima.
-Empirically, PG-DPO typically converges near the known Pontryagin solution, but might exhibit slower or noisier training.
+A single BPTT pass suffices to obtain the approximate gradient $\nabla_{\theta}\widehat{J},\nabla_{\phi}\widehat{J}$, and we update $(\theta,\phi)$ until convergence.
+In classical Merton problems with strictly concave utility, any stationary point in continuous time is the unique global optimum, although non-convexities in the neural parameter space may introduce local minima.
+Empirically, PG-DPO typically converges near the known Pontryagin solution, but might exhibit slower or noisier training. \item \textbf{PG-DPO-Align (With Alignment Penalty).}\\ This extended scheme (Algorithm~\ref{algo:pgdpo_align}) incorporates the alignment penalty $\mathcal{L}_{\text{align}}$ to keep $(\pi_{\theta},C_{\phi})$ near Pontryagin-optimal solution $(\pi^{\mathrm{PMP}},C^{\mathrm{PMP}})$ in \eqref{eq:C_pi_PMP}.
+We thus require a second BPTT (autodiff) pass to extract $\lambda_{0}=\partial J/\partial X_{0}$ and $\partial_{x}\lambda_{0}$, from which we compute